olcf/olcf-user-docs/systems/frontier_user_guide.rst

     tasks potentially spanning multiple L3 regions with its assigned cores, which creates problems when Slurm tries to assign GPUs to a given task.

-This example is an extension of Example 8 to use 2 compute nodes.
-With the appropriate changes put in place in Example 8, it is a straightforward exercise to change to using 2 nodes (``-N2``) and 32 MPI ranks (``-n32``).
+This example is an extension of Example 6 to use 2 compute nodes.
+With the appropriate changes put in place in Example 6, it is a straightforward exercise to change to using 2 nodes (``-N2``) and 32 MPI ranks (``-n32``).

 .. code:: bash

-    $ export OMP_NUM_THREADS=1
-    $ srun -N2 -n32 -c4 --ntasks-per-gpu=2 --gpu-bind=closest --distribution=*:block ./hello_jobstep | sort
+    $ OMP_NUM_THREADS=1 srun -N2 -n32 -c4 --ntasks-per-gpu=2 --gpu-bind=closest --distribution=*:block ./hello_jobstep | sort
     MPI 000 - OMP 000 - HWT 000 - Node frontier002 - RT_GPU_ID 0 - GPU_ID 4 - Bus_ID d1
     MPI 001 - OMP 000 - HWT 004 - Node frontier002 - RT_GPU_ID 0 - GPU_ID 4 - Bus_ID d1
     MPI 002 - OMP 000 - HWT 010 - Node frontier002 - RT_GPU_ID 0 - GPU_ID 5 - Bus_ID d6